 While the new regulation sets a whole new framework and causes far-reaching changes for genetic testing, little has been discussed about the practical implications for the manufacturers of diagnostic devices and about the effect on the lab itself.

 To understand these changes on Lab Developed Tests, we not only need to clarify what the IVDR demands but also where the regulations are rooted in to interpret them correctly.
-We will outline and clarify the most important legal requirements to establish an LDT and give practical advice how to achieve regulatory conformity.
-Additionally, we will include a legal expert, specialized on the IVDR, to discuss and assess possible risks and consequences.
+We outlined and clarified the most important legal requirements to establish an LDT and give practical advice how to achieve regulatory conformity.
+Additionally, we included a legal expert, specialized on the IVDR, to discuss and assess possible risks and consequences.

 What happens to Lab Developed Tests?

 CE certification of genetic tests for medical purposes will replace most Lab Developed Tests (LDTs) after the EU-IVDR enters into force.
 However, LDTs will still be necessary 1) in the short to mid run until sufficient Notified Bodies and CE-IVD-Devices are commercially available and 2) for specific medical questions.
 These LDTs will be exempt in Article 5 (5) of the IVDR from many of the requirements for an CE-IVD-Device, but comparable requirements are placed on LDTs here instead.